 When a script includes checks, the summary report shows how many of the tests' checks passed:

 In this example, note that the check "is status 200" succeeded 100% of the times it was called.

-You may also add multiple checks within a single check() statement:
+You can also add multiple checks within a single check() statement: